shrinerb/shrine/doc/getting_started.md

 [create your own plugin][Creating Plugins].
 There are also additional [external plugins] created by others.

+> NOTE: An uploader class will inherit a copy of current superclass' plugin
+> options at the time of subclassing.
+This means you should *not* load
+> additional plugins on a superclass after the subclass has already been
+> created, because new options will not get applied to the subclass, which
+> can result in errors.

 ## Metadata

 Shrine automatically extracts some basic file metadata and saves them to the